ATA Carnet's - A passport for goods

 What can an ATA Carnet be used for?

-You should include any goods that will be imported and brought back for the trade show like.
+You should include any goods that will be imported and brought back for the trade show.
 These goods can be anything that is transported or even hand-carried goods that you bring along like:

 - Trade show booths or stands